Swabuu/wiki_mno_scraper/README.md

 europe = 'https://en.wikipedia.org/wiki/List_of_mobile_network_operators_of_Europe' <br>
 americas = 'https://en.wikipedia.org/wiki/List_of_mobile_network_operators_of_the_Americas'

+This script is using Beautifulsoup.
+Pip install it and you're ready to go.

+> pip install beautifulsoup4

 # TO DO

-1. Clean the data scraped
+- [ ] Clean the data scraped
-2. Add more outputs, currently just a .CSV file
+- [ ] Add more outputs, currently just a .CSV file
-3. Create a web GUI (in Flask, a micro web framework written in Python) to easily search for operator info
+- [ ] Create a web GUI (in Flask, a micro web framework written in Python) to easily search for operator info